eapowertools/qs-admin-playbook/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 One can now visualize the number of sheets (Base, Community, and Private) that are in each selected application.

 To simply the process, it is suggested to select only one application at a time.
-Feel free to _bookmark_ the five applications if it is more convenient.
-In this example, "Sample App" has been selected.
+Feel free to **bookmark** the five applications if it is more convenient.
+In this example, **Sample App** has been selected.

 ![optimize_sheet_order_for_adoption06.png](images/optimize_sheet_order_for_adoption06.png)

-To reorder the table by the sheet usage, sort the **Users Accessing Sheets** column descending.
+To reorder the table by the sheet usage, sort the **Users Accessing Sheets** column **descending**.

 At this point, it is also an option to export the **Users Accessing Sheets** table and share it with the application owner to optimize the order, as the owner of the application likely knows the content the best.